In line with semantic and pride versioning, v2.0.0 of Gurp is ready to go.

 Gurp has two core principles which conflict.

 Firstly, there is no “command” doer.
-Gurp does not provide a way to shell out when applies config.
+Gurp does not provide a way to shell out when it applies config.
 As I’ve said before, if it’s important enough to run on a production machine, it should be written in a proper language with proper tests.

 Secondly, Gurp uses a real, imperative programming language to define content.
 Though the runtime phase cannot execute arbitrary commands, the compile phase can.
 This is open to abuse from well- and ill-intentioned users.